FitMango/fup2/README.md

 # School me in the ways of fup

-Take your web-app and look upon it: Lo! do you see a simple deploy process?
-Nay?
-Then hark: The day of fup is come.

 `fup` is a command-line tool that takes the annoying out of deploying serverless web applications.
 In the `fup` world, there are three components to a web app: A database, an API, and a web component.
 (There will someday be more — for example, mobile apps — but that day is not yet here.)

 - **Database.** Nicknamed `db`.
 This accepts data when you have data and has data when you want data.